OcarinhaOfTime/AIDemo/README.md

 #AI demo
-This project uses 3 kinds of AI topics: procedural content generation and marching cubes, steering behaviors (seek,flee and wander) and A* path finding.
+This project uses 3 kinds of AI topics: procedural content generation, steering behaviors (seek,flee and wander) and A* path finding.
 # Procedural cave generation
 The procedural content generation is used to make random levels for the demo.